sag1v/debuggr.io/content/blog/answering-so-questions.md/index.md

 ## Improve tech communication skills
 One of the most important skills for developers is the "tech communication skill", it allows you to articulate a problem or a solution which the other side (other team members) can easily understand.
 The ability to execute something that "lives" in your head is hard enough, but to explain it to others so they can be part of the operation… that's a skill, a **great** skill to have on your tool-belt.
 To be able to write a high quality answer (or question, by the way) will require you to "stretch" that skill, this will let you enhance it.
-If there is one common thing for all of the best answers (and questions!) on StackOverflow is that they are all well-phrased and the author managed to easily convey their idea to the reader.
+If there is one common thing for all of the best answers (and questions!) on Stack Overflow is that they are all well-phrased and the author managed to easily convey their idea to the reader.
 Some use humor, others use analogies and some use dry facts, it doesn't matter as long as the reader gets the idea.

 ## Improve English skills (as a second language)
 Well this one is very personal and maybe considered as a niche, but English may not be your native language, well it's not my native language and you probably already picked that up :smirk: ).
 With English being the universal language of technologists around the globe, and not all are born native speakers, this is a good way to gain confidence in your English skills, and can ultimately carry over to getting involved in others ways - such as contributing code or documentation to open source projects.

 ## Document your solutions
 You have taken the time to write great and useful solutions, why not document and preserve them somewhere?
-StackOverflow can be a great place to store your solutions, you get a free space **AND** a great searching tool to track them later, you can basically see it as your own personal wiki.
+Stack Overflow can be a great place to store your solutions, you get a free space **AND** a great searching tool to track them later, you can basically see it as your own personal wiki.
-Another cool thing about it is that you can use your StackOverflow profile page as a "portfolio of case studies".
+Another cool thing about it is that you can use your Stack Overflow profile page as a "portfolio of case studies".
 I mean attaching it to a CV or including it in your LinkedIn account gives future recruiters a chance to see how you approach problems, and how you communicate solutions with others.
 Not to mention that it's always good to be perceived as a person who helps others. :smile:

 ---
 ## Summing it up
-As you can see, there are a lot of reasons that should motivate you to be active as a StackOverflow user (or any other similar platform).
+As you can see, there are a lot of reasons that should motivate you to be active as a Stack Overflow user (or any other similar platform).
 While some are for your own personal benefit and some can benefit your environment, all of them are eventually rewarding and satisfying.
 With that said, make sure it doesn't interrupt your job or daily tasks.
 What works for me is to allocate a specific time for that within my free time and make sure I don't exceed it.